dbridges/ask/README.md

 # Ask

-Ask an LLM a question using Janet and Ollama.
+Ask an LLM a question using Janet and a compatible OpenAI API endpoint (Ollama, etc).

 ## Installation